Serge-In/rsschool-cv/cv.md

 ### About myself

 Hello, my name is Sergei.
-I am a back-end developer of CRM and ERP systems within 7 years.
+I am a developer of CRM and ERP systems within 7 years.
 The scope of my experience includes data analysis and development applications for trading on the stock exchange, financial management, accounting and astronomy calculations.
 I am currently studying web technology.
 My goal is to become a full-stack developer in a year.

 ### Technologies